top of page

 Arriving to the Farm

-The parking lot and the yard are unpaved gravel.
+The farmyard and the parking lot are both unpaved gravel.
 The surface is relatively hard and otherwise accessible.
 From the parking lot, you can get to the farmyard either along a forest path, or along the unpaved Haukkoniementie Road.

-The length of the forest path is about 60 meters (65 yards).
+The length of the forest path is about 60 meters (200 feet).
 There is a short ascent at the beginning of the trail (about 20 cm (8 inches) over 50 cm (20 inches)) and at the yard end of the trail there are six shallow steps (about 10 cm (4 inches) per step).

-The distance to the farmyard via Haukkoniementie Road is about 80 meters (90 yards) and the road slopes gently upwards from the parking lot towards the yard.
+If you want to avoid the stairs, take the Haukkoniemi road.
+The distance to the farmyard via Haukkoniementie Road is about 80 meters (260 feet) and the road slopes gently upwards from the parking lot towards the yard.

 Riimukivi farmyard